Web Forms & Publishing

 As well as exporting PDFs, you can publish your form as a live web page and collect submissions directly.
 This requires a Starter plan or above.

-Publishing your form Available on StarterAvailable on GrowthAvailable on Business
+Switching to Web Form mode Available on StarterAvailable on GrowthAvailable on Business

 Warning